-3. Acting (along with a second comma or a full stop) like brackets
+3. Acting (alongside a second comma or a full stop) like brackets

-This use is associated with preposition phrases at the start of a sentence (see 85.
-Preposition Phrases and Corresponding Adverbs), connectors and other sentence adverbs (see 40.
-Conjunctions versus Connectors and 121.
-Sentence-Spanning Adverbs), some relative pronouns (see 34.
+Commas like this surround preposition phrases at the start of a sentence (see 85.
+Preposition Phrases and Corresponding Adverbs), connectors and other sentence adverbs (see 121.
+Sentence-Spanning Adverbs), some relative clauses (see 34.
 Relative Pronouns and Commas), some participles (see 52.
 Participles Placed Just After their Noun and 75.
 How to Avoid “Dangling” Participles), some types of list (see 54.
-Sentence Lists 1: Incidental), and nouns explaining other nouns (see 77.
-Apposition), e.g.:
+Sentence Lists 1: Incidental), comment-making “asides” (see 183.
+Parenthetical Statements), and nouns explaining other nouns (see 77.
+Apposition).
+An example of this last is:

 (d) Augustus Caesar, the first Roman Emperor, came to power by winning a war.